It’s every home buyer’s first thought – how much should I borrow for a home loan?

 Essentially, lenders are protecting themselves from a situation where:

-The second option is when one of your family members acts as a guarantor.
+- Guarantors: If you can get one of your family members to act as a guarantor, you may be approved for the mortgage without having to pay LMI.
 To be successful, the family member must be able to demonstrate either their own capacity to repay your loan and be willing to be liable for your home loan if you default on a payment or to put their own property equity forward as collateral.
-This is not something to be taken lightly, but is a valid option if you’re struggling to break into the home loan market and you can find a suitable guarantor who trusts in your capability and willingness to service your loan.

 Getting a better idea of your financial capability: Five things to consider